CliveC99/project-2-quiz/README.md

   ## **Answers going outside the quiz box**
 - I was having issues where some of the question were going outside the quiz box on smaller devices.
   - I solved this by adding stacking the answers above each other on smaller devices.

+  ## **Form section refreshing**
+- I was having issues where the form was resetting after the user hit submit.
+  - I solved this with the help of [Stack Overflow](https://stackoverflow.com/questions/73132199/how-to-avoid-page-refresh-when-user-types-in-invalid-form-input)

 # Added Items
    ## **FavIcon**